 Any model flying taking place from the rocks.

 Excessively low passes near members of the public will not be tolerated and may constitute unsafe flying.

-Flying the Mendip Ridge in Weaker Conditions

 White Category pilots must not soar the ridge solo below circuit height

 Red Category Pilots must not soar the ridge solo below 600’ QFE

+Flying the Mendip Ridge in Weaker Conditions

 When flying in weak conditions, and where thermal or wave activity can influence the ridge lift, pilots shall have a clear fall-back plan and escape route, e.g. out landing area/field identified or options for a ‘downwind’ landing on the airfield if conditions are suitable.

 Soaring Opportunities/Guide